john-blanton-jr/Autotrackr/README.md

 ## Sales microservice

-Explain your models and integration with the inventory microservice, here.
+The Sales models contain Salesperson, Customer, Sale, and AutomobileVO models.
+The AutomobileVO is used with a poller to pull automobile data such as vin lookup from the inventory microservice.
+Several view/API's were created for each of the models to GET and POST so you can create and view as a the models data.